-The existence of contract terms that extend the repayment period, such as grace periods for the principal, mean that the forborne exposure should remain classified as non-performing until the requirements in 1. to 3. above have been satisfied.
-As criterion 3 requires regular repayments to be made, the elapsing of the one-year "cure period" does not automatically lead to reclassification to performing unless regular payments have been made over the 12 months.
+The existence of contract terms that extend the repayment period, such as grace periods for the principal, will-mean that the forborne exposure willshould remain classified as non-performing until the amounts described in 2. and 3. have been repaid by means of regular payments.
+Similarly, not fulfilling the requirements in 1. to 5. also prevents the reclassification3. above have been satisfied.
+As criterion 3 requires regular repayments to performing.
+Therefore made, the elapsing of the one-year "cure period" does not automatically lead to the reclassification to performing unless regular payments have been made over the 12 months.